samuelandersoncodes/a-ride-to-adapt/README.md

    - Email: (missing)
    - Sport type: cycling
    - Membership choice : permanent membership
-3. Click ride with us
+3. Click on the "ride with us" button.
 4. User will be prompted by a (please fill out this field) message.

 Expected: